 InferenceEngine::InferRequest::GetBlob()and feed an image and the input data to the blobs.
 In this case, input data must be aligned (resized manually) with a given blob size and have a correct color format.

-SetBlob()method compares precision and layout of an input blob with ones defined on step 3 and throws an exception if they do not match.
+SetBlob()method compares precision and layout of an input blob with the ones defined in step 3 and throws an exception if they do not match.
 It also compares a size of the input blob with input size of the read network.
 But if input was configured as resizable, you can set an input blob of any size (for example, any ROI blob).
 Input resize will be invoked automatically using resize algorithm configured on step 3.
 Similarly to the resize, color format conversions allow the color format of an input blob to differ from the color format of the read network.
 Color format conversion will be invoked automatically using color format configured on step 3.

 GetBlob()logic is the same for pre-processable and not pre-processable input.
 Even if it is called with input configured as resizable or as having specific color format, a blob allocated by an infer request is returned.
 Its size and color format are already consistent with the corresponding values of the read network.
 No pre-processing will happen for this blob.
 If you call